webpy/webpy.github.com/install.md

 #### .. with CGI

+Add the following to `httpd.conf` or `apache2.conf`.

+    Alias /foo/static/ /path/to/static
+    ScriptAlias /foo/ /path/to/code.py

+#### .. with CGI using .htaccess

 CGI is easy to configure, but is not suitable for high-performance websites.
 Add this to your `.htaccess`: